DFE-Digital/npd-find-and-explore/README.md

 ### Importing Data Tables

-Data Elements are loaded from the Excel Data Tables file, and cannot be edited within the NPD Find & Explore service.
-When a new version of the Data Tables is produced, this can be uploaded to the admin interface at the `/admin/data_elements/import` page.
+Data Items are loaded from the Excel Data Tables file, and cannot be edited within the NPD Find & Explore service.
+When a new version of the Data Tables is produced, this can be uploaded to the admin interface at the `/admin/import_datasets/import` page.

 To import the file using the CLI, use `DataTable::Upload`, as follows:

-> Note that we add `;nil` to the command, otherwise you see a huge dump of all the data elements loaded in that run.
+> Note that we add `;nil` to the command, otherwise you see a huge dump of all the data items loaded in that run.
 We also wrap everything in a transaction so the data flips between old and new, rather than having a period with limited categories available.

 ```
 ActiveRecord::Base.transaction do